joviyal-arun/Flask/README.md

 :atm:
   simple ATM related application using Flask

-Loan Prediction
+:beginner:
-  Loan Prediction using machine learning using flask
+  Loan Prediction using machine learning using Flask